Create Bacula file storage#

 • Bacularis version 4.1.0 or greater.

-• Bacula Storage Daemon installed on the host with the storage path.
+• Bacula Storage Daemon installed on the host where the storage path is located

-• If the Storage Daemon is in remote location for the web interface, then on that remote host the Bacularis API needs to be installed and configured.
+• If the Storage Daemon is on a different (remote) host than the Bacularis web interface, then the Bacularis API must be installed and configured on that remote host

 How to do it?#